-You should periodically check that agreed actions are being undertaken, for example, that meetings are being held, or that there is evidence that certain activities have taken place.
-It is important to make a record of this progress against your action plan.
+You should periodically check that agreed actions are happening, for example meetings or particular activities are taking place.
+Make a record of this progress against your action plan.

-The timescale within which you evaluate any solutions will depend on what kind of solutions you have developed.
+The timescale for your evaluation will depend on the solutions you have developed.
 How long actions take to deliver their expected ’measurable’ outcomes can vary greatly.

-The methods of gathering information and data to evaluate the effectiveness of solutions will again depend on the kind of solutions you have developed.
+Which methods of information and data gathering you use to evaluate the effectiveness of your solutions will also depend on the kind of solutions you have developed.

-It is important to ask your employees whether they feel the solutions are having the desired effect.
+You should ask your employees whether they feel the solutions have improved the situation or not.

 You may find it useful to use a mixture of approaches to consult staff, for example:

-One way to measure progress is to repeat the Management Standards survey or other survey you may have used as part of Step 2.
-The Management Standards approach suggests that you do this after a period of time as part of the 'continuous improvement' model.
+If you carried out a survey as part of the approach you may want to repeat it.
+The Management Standards approach suggests that you do this after a period of time, as part of the 'continuous improvement' model.
 You may wish to set this up as an annual survey or as part of an annual survey.